Menu

 Pooled Trusts

 Pooled special needs trusts are administered by nonprofits and pool funds from many sources.
-This option is used when the family isn’t available to establish a trust.
-Pooled trusts have higher fees but provide professional management.
+This option is often used when the family isn’t available to establish a trust or when professional management is preferred.
+Pooled trusts may involve administrative fees but can provide long-term structure and oversight.

 The optimal trust depends on the beneficiary’s needs, assets, and family support.
 Consulting a special needs planner helps determine the best trust for securing care while maintaining eligibility for public benefits.

-Setting Up a First-Party Special Needs Trust Under the New Rules
+Setting Up a First-Party Special Needs Trust Under the Rules

-The new rules have made it easier for individuals with special needs to establish their own trusts.
+The rules have made it easier for individuals with special needs to establish certain first-party trusts.
 However, careful steps must be taken to ensure the trust complies with regulations.

 First, work with an experienced special needs attorney.
 The intricacies of federal law regarding these trusts require professional guidance to navigate properly.

 Strict procedures apply when funding the trust.
-Assets must be retitled in the trust’s name, not the individual’s, to maintain benefit eligibility.
-Our attorneys at Shields Law can help you fund the trust.
+Assets must be retitled in the trust’s name (not the individual’s) to help preserve benefit eligibility.
+Our attorneys at Shields Law can help you fund the trust properly.

 Additionally, name a trustee who understands the beneficiary’s needs, whether a family member or professional fiduciary.
-Following the rules meticulously guarantees the trust meets all federal requirements.
-This maintains the beneficiary’s access to vital government benefits they rely on.
-With proper guidance, the new regulations make securing a loved one’s future care more accessible.
+Following the rules carefully helps the trust meet requirements and helps protect access to vital government benefits.
+With proper guidance, the regulations can make securing a loved one’s future care more accessible.

 Maintaining Eligibility and Benefits with a Special Needs Trust